jasonkronemeyer/jasonkronemeyer.github.io/about.markdown

 ## What I Do

-I specialize in the intersection of **data science**, **education technology**, and **knowledge management**.
+I specialize in the intersection of **data science**, **education technology**, and **community development**.
 My work focuses on:

 - **Knowledge Graphs & AI**: Harnessing the power of interconnected data and generative AI to enhance learning experiences
 - **Educational Innovation**: Developing data-driven approaches to personalize learning and improve educational outcomes
-- **Geographic Information Systems**: Creating interactive maps and spatial analysis for educational and research purposes
-- **Research & Development**: Exploring emerging technologies like blockchain in agriculture and digital divide solutions
+- **Spatial Data & Community Development**: Leveraging spatial analytics to understand and support community growth, infrastructure planning, and equitable resource distribution
+- **Communications Systems & Passive Optical LAN**: Designing and implementing advanced network infrastructure solutions for educational institutions and communities
+- **Smart Buildings Research**: Currently investigating the intersection of information technology and energy systems in intelligent building management and optimization

 ## Expertise Areas

 <div class="expertise-grid">
   <div class="expertise-item">
     <h3>🧠 Data Science</h3>
-    <p>Machine learning, statistical analysis, and data visualization with a focus on educational applications</p>
+    <p>Machine learning, statistical analysis, and data visualization with a focus on educational and community applications</p>
   </div>

   <div class="expertise-item">